kamu-data/kamu-docs/cli/get-started/first-steps.md

 You can find more information about data sources and ingestion stages in [this section](/ingest).

-Note that the data file we are ingesting is in [ESRI Shapefile](https://en.wikipedia.org/wiki/Shapefile) format, which is a widespread format for geo-spatial data, so we are using a special {{<schema "EsriShapefile" "ReadStep::EsriShapefile">}} reader.
+Note that the data file we are ingesting is in [ESRI Shapefile](https://en.wikipedia.org/wiki/Shapefile) format, which is a widespread format for geo-spatial data, so we are using a special <Schema t="EsriShapefile" id="ReadStep::EsriShapefile"/> reader.

 To fetch data from the source run: